Tim Gill: Awards and honors

 In 1996, Gill received the University of Colorado Distinguished Service Award for his work supporting HIV/AIDS research.

 Macworld awarded him the Lifetime Achievement Award in 2001.

 Gill was awarded the NOGLSTP GLBT Engineer of the Year Award in 2007.

 In September 2007, People for the American Way awarded Gill its Spirit of Liberty Award.

 Gill received Liberty Hill Foundation's Upton Sinclair award in 2011.

 Colorado Governor Jared Polis awarded Gill the Colorado 2019 Vanguard Legacy Governor's citizenship Medal.

-In August 2020, he was honored with Family Equality’s Murray/Reese Family Award.
+In August 2020, he was honored with Family Equality's Murray/Reese Family Award.

+In January 2025, he was awarded the Presidential Medal of Freedom by President Biden.

+In May 2025, Tim Gill and his husband, Scott Miller, were honored by TIME Magazine as "Titans" on the TIME 100 Philanthropy 2025 list.
+In the accompanying article, Gill says, “We understand there will be setbacks but we think that over time we will make incremental progress toward a freer and more fair world.”